mkarneim/pojobuilder/README.md

 ```

 The wiki contains an [extended Gradle script] that distinguishes completely between code generation and compilation tasks.

+There is [another Gradle script] that enables PojoBuilder for Eclipse IDE.

 ### Using Ant